In economic relief talks, White House and Democrats continue trading proposals, insults

 Nevertheless, Pelosi and Mnuchin were set to have another conversation Thursday afternoon, a day after they met in person for 90 minutes at the Capitol on Wednesday.
 The Wednesday meeting was their first in-person discussion since bipartisan coronavirus relief talks collapsed in early August.

-Congress is set to adjourn at the end of this week through the election, but before they do Pelosi and Mnuchin are making one last try at a deal.
+Congress is set to adjourn at the end of this week through the election, but before they do, Pelosi and Mnuchin are making one last try at a deal.
 They remained far apart and seemed almost to be forecasting failure, but talks continued and Senate Majority Leader Mitch McConnell (R-Ky.) said he was hopeful it would lead to something.

 “I’d like to see another rescue package,” McConnell said.
 “We’ve been trying for months to get there.
 I wish them well.”